dsccommunity/NetworkingDsc/README.md

     * MSFT_xNetAdapterBinding.Integration.Tests.ps1
 * Updated all integration tests to use v1.1.0 header and script variable context.
 * Updated all unit tests to use v1.1.0 header and script variable context.
-* Removed unneccessary global variable from MSFT_xNetworkTeam.integration.tests.ps1
+* Removed uneccessary global variable from MSFT_xNetworkTeam.integration.tests.ps1
 * Converted Invoke-Expression in all integration tests to &.
+* Fixed unit test description in xNetworkAdapter.Tests.ps1

 ### 2.11.0.0
 * Added the following resources: